zalenix/portaldocs/portal-sdk/templates/top-extensions-testing.md

 ##  Choosing the right test Framework

+Developers can create tests to run against an extension, to verify that the code is executed and behaves as expected.
+This is in addition to testing previous to publishing an extension to the production environment, including regression tests and usability tests.
+For more information, see [top-extensions-sideloading.md](top-extensions-sideloading.md).

 Azure provides three different end-to-end test frameworks from which partners can select to develop their own tests.
 The C# test framework and the Node.js test framework are open source, which enables partners to leverage APIs that are contributed by other partners.
 A strong open source community that is built around these test frameworks will help improve the development experience for the test frameworks.

 <!-- TODO:  Determine which frameworks get the most use, and then re-order this list accordingly. -->